Question

 Zendesk checks three main references for threading emails:

-In the email header, the References and In-Reply-To lines contain the message IDs for other emails in the same thread.
-Zendesk will check for those message IDs on existing tickets.
-If Zendesk finds a match, the email will be added as a reply to the matching ticket.
+lines contain the message IDs for other emails in the same thread.
+Zendesk checks these message IDs on existing tickets.
+If Zendesk finds a match, the email is added as a reply to the matching ticket.

 The email header is visible in the email source.
-See the article: Viewing the HTML and original source for incoming tickets for details.
+See the article: Viewing the HTML and original source for incoming tickets.

 For more information about troubleshooting email headers, see the article: Why do emails thread to the wrong ticket?